alexwlchan/alexwlchan.net/src/_drafts/first-thoughts-on-trans-inclusion.md

       </li>
     </ul>

-    Even if this stuff seems "obvious" (and to many in the trans community, these are just table stakes), it's worth stating them explicitly.
+    Even if this stuff seems "obvious" to you, it's worth stating them explicitly.
     That's something I saw in a lot of the policies, and was a useful reminder for me -- just because I know something doesn't mean everybody does.
     A policy has to make sense to everybody, not just people who are already in-the-know.